 4. Do a Sunset Sail Aboard a Historic Schooner

-Want to see Old San Juan from a different angle?
-Hop aboard The Amazing Grace!
+Wondering what to do in Old San Juan?
+See the old city from a different angle by hopping aboard The Amazing Grace!

 During this trip, you’ll be able to see the city from the water on the historical San Juan Bay while enjoying a beautiful Caribbean sunset filled with music, delicious appetizers, and breathtaking views of the walled city.